odoo/documentation/legal/terms/enterprise.rst

-If at the time of the signature of this Agreement, the Customer uses a Covered Version that is not the most recent one, the standard charges may be increased by 50% for the duration of the first Term, at the sole discretion of Odoo SA, to cover the extra maintenance costs.
+If at the time of the signature of this Agreement, the Customer uses a Covered Version that is not the most recent one, the standard charges may be increased by 50% for the duration of the first Term, at the sole discretion of Twenty20 SA, to cover the extra maintenance costs.

 .. _charges_renewal: